Pharmacy FAQs – Member Services

 - Drugs used for short or limited periods (antibiotics, some pain relief products) will continue to be covered at 80% regardless of where they are filled.

 What happens if I need my chronic medications in an emergency situation?

 The priority of ARTARx is to provide members with chronic health condition support.
 In the case of extenuating circumstances, the emergency release of chronic-use medication can be provided at a local pharmacy with the same coverage level as other ARTA health plans.
 Our partners at Green Shield Canada will support local pharmacies with how to submit claims in this situation.

-Where is the ARTA chronic medications list?
+Where is the ARTA Chronic health conditions list?

 Can I use the pharmacy without changing my benefit plan?